djalbat/necessary/README.md

 - `post()`
 - `onETX()`

-A small if motley collection of functions for various common tasks.
+A small albeit motley collection of functions for various common tasks.

 * The `get` function sends a `GET` request, taking host, URI, optional query parameters and callback arguments.
 The optional `parameters` argument should be a plain old JavaScript object, the names and values of which will be encoded and concatenated to form the query string.
 The function expects the response to be stringified JSON and will return the parse this and return it as JSON if the status code is `200`, otherwise it will return null: